About Me:

 My favorite part of game development is, without a doubt, creating stories for people to enjoy.
 That can take shape through designing mechanics that foster emergent gameplay, using environmental storytelling throughout my levels to tell quiet but strong narratives, or directly immersing the player through fun gameplay moments.
 Designing fun and memorable experiences is what drives my game development process.
 In the future, I also want to focus on the development of social and multiplayer design because I think that video games are the best way for people to connect and make new lifelong friends.
 Things like Destiny 2’s social features and Rainbow Six Siege’s in-game communication options helped me to meet some really awesome people throughout the years.
 I hope to design more ways for people to bond through the video games I’m a part of.

 In my free time, I enjoy creating custom maps to hone my level design skills with various different game engines such as Unity and Unreal Engine 5.
-Currently, Battlefield 6 is my top contender for my next level design project.
-I’m also chipping away at developing a Tactical First-Person Combat Game with Multiplayer Functionality in UE5.
+Currently, Super Mario Maker and Battlefield 6 are my top contenders for my next level design projects.
+However, I also have ideas for creating a Destiny-style dungeon within Halo Infinite, as well as intentions to do a level remaster within the game Ready or Not.
+On my back burner is the slow and steady chipping away at developing a Tactical First-Person Combat Game with Multiplayer Functionality in UE5.
 Taking long walks to clear my mind, learning more about game design on YouTube, studying Japanese, and playing games like Rainbow Six Siege or Pokémon fill out the rest of my free time!
-I like games that make you think and games that have you collecting things.
-Recently, I’ve been getting into the world of Monster Hunter via Monster Hunter Wilds!
+Games with thought-provoking components and collecting mechanics often grab my interest.
+Recently, I’ve been getting into the world of Kingdom Come Deliverance 2!
+Their blacksmithing mechanics are out of this world!

 Thanks for reading!